10 Actions You Might Not Realise Will Invalidate Your Home Insurance

 4. Sprucing the place up

-Renovating your home is an exciting, and somewhat stressful, time in any home owner’s life.
-The constant stream of builders coming in and out of your property teamed with the added structural risks of knocking a wall or two down is a nightmare for insurance companies.
-If you do decide to take the plunge and renovate your property, then let your insurance company know – if you don’t this could also invalidate your home insurance policy.
+Renovating your home is an exciting, and somewhat stressful, time in any homeowner’s life.
+But the constant stream of builders coming in and out of your property, plus the added structural risks, will have implication for your insurance policy.
+If you do decide to take the plunge and renovate your property, then let your insurance company know – if you don’t this could invalidate your home insurance policy.

-All home owners should also be aware that if you are having building works carried out this also affects the terms of your insurance policy.
-Builders have easy access to your home and valuables when you may be out of the house or otherwise preoccupied; therefore, home insurers restrict the cover of theft of your money or valuables to theft from a locked drawer or cupboard where forcible entry has been used.
+All homeowners should be aware that if you are having building works carried out this affects the terms of your insurance policy.
+Builders have easy access to your home and valuables when you may be out of the house or otherwise preoccupied.
+Therefore, your home insurer may restrict the cover for theft, or insist extra precautions are taken.
 Make sure all your valuables that might usually be left out in your home are locked away whilst builders have access to your property.

 5. Exaggerating your home contents

 Many of us don’t know the exact contents of our home off-hand and may be tempted to resort to guesswork when applying for a home insurance policy.
-But inflating the value of your home contents to save time or even by accident is a mistake that could cost you in the long-run.
-Take the time to value your possessions correctly and don’t be tempted to cut corners on the assumption that it probably wouldn’t make a difference anyway.
-It could come back to bite you when making a claim in the future.
+But inflating the value of your home contents to save time or even by accident is a mistake that could mean you pay more for your policy.

 Taking your own precautions to keep your home safe from break-ins is not only important for your home and family, but also for your home insurance policy.
 Make sure any doors, windows and locks are secure every time you leave the house, and that any alarm or lock systems you have installed are activated and working properly when you aren’t at home.
 If a burglar can gain unforced entry to your property, your policy could be invalidated.